Melody12020831/Notebook/docs/Computer_Science/OOP/Chapter7.md

 - The class itself controls the access
 - A friend can be:
     - a free function
-    - a member function of another classo or even an entire class
+    - a member function of another class or even an entire class

 ```cpp
 struct X;